kpierczy/Neuroevolution/python/common/README.md

                         to false, game is considered 'done' when 'done' returned from env.step() is True.
-This field can be set to the key-string that determines field of the 'info' dictionary that servers this way instead (e.g. you can consider lost of the each life as a terminal state)" }
+This field can be set to the key-string that determines field of the 'info' dictionary that servers this way instead (e.g. you can consider lost of the each life as a terminal state)" "envaluationSlowDown" : "Evaluation frame-time.
+If false, no frame rate limit applied" }
 }

 # Tensorboard
 When session() method is called, the tensorboard host can be activated with tensorboard --logdir="directory/logID"

+# Description of the configuration parameters required by the evaluation()
+{
+    "env" : "Gym ID of the used environment",
+    "time" : {
+        "maxFramesPerGame" : "maximum number of the single game's iterations", },
+    "agent" : {
+        "evaluationFrameKeep" : "number of frames that agent holds action unchanged (at evaluation)" },
+    "environment" : {
+        "infoAsDone" : "In some games (e.g. Breakout) single game consists of single episodes.
+If this parameters is set to false, game is considered 'done' when 'done' returned from env.step() is True.
+This field can be set to the key-string that determines field of the 'info' dictionary that servers this way instead (e.g. you can consider lost of the each life as a terminal state)" "envaluationSlowDown" : "Evaluation frame-time.
+If false, no frame rate limit applied" }
+}